onflow/flow-go/flips/message-forensic.md

 is sent by the origin identifier.
 The `VerifyGossipSubMessage` method takes a origin identifier as well as a GossipSub message as input, and verifies the signature of the message against the networking public key of the origin id.
 The method returns true if the signature is valid, and false otherwise.
-The `GetGossipSubMessageForEvent` method is The event is the scrapped message that is delivered to the application layer by the GossipSub router.
-The GossipSub envelope message.
 The event is the scrapped message that is delivered to the application layer by the GossipSub router.
 The GossipSub envelope contains the signature of the message, as well as all the other GossipSub metadata that is needed to verify the signature.
 ```go